 Standard Pleated Media Home Air Filters

 These are your more typical home air filters and can be found at the majority of home improvement stores.
-While pleated home air filters may cost less, they also have to be changed more often – every one to three months versus yearly like the whole-home HEPA and high-efficiency air filters.
+While pleated home air filters may cost less, they also have to be changed more often – every 30-90 days versus yearly like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
 Standard pleated air filters can remove up to 45% of your home’s air pollutants and the most important factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters